LJacksonPan/RaTrack/README.md

 | ***Figure 1.
 Overall network pipeline of RaTrack**.
 Given each 4D radar point cloud from the stream, we first apply a **backbone network** to encode intra- and inter-frame radar point cloud features.
 With the extracted features, our point-wise **motion estimation module** infers point-level scene flow as an explicit complement to augment the latent features of radar point clouds.
 Our advocated idea of class-agnostic detection without bounding boxes is introduced in the **object detection module** in which moving points are first identified and then used to detect moving objects via clustering.
 Finally, our **data association module** computes the affinity matrix with a learnable distance metric and then optimises the bipartite matching problem.
 The entire network is end-to-end trainable with a multi-task loss that incorporates three supervised subtasks: motion segmentation, scene flow estimation, and affinity matrix computation.* |

 ## 🔥 News
- - [2024-01-29] Our paper is accepted by [ICRA 2024](https://2024.ieee-icra.org/) 🎉.
+ - [2024-03-22] We are working on integrating AB3DMOT evaluation scripts into the evaluation run.
+Stay tuned!
- - [2024-01-29] Our paper can be seen here 👉 [arXiv](https://arxiv.org/abs/2309.09737).
+ - [2024-03-13] Our paper demo video can be seen here 👉 [video](https://youtu.be/IxfyCWyNhfw).
- - [2024-03-13] We further improve the overall performance.
+ - [2024-03-13] We further improved RaTrack's overall performance.
 Please check [Evaluation](#-evaluation).
- - [2024-03-13] Our paper demo video can be seen here 👉[video](https://youtu.be/IxfyCWyNhfw).
+ - [2024-01-29] Our paper can be read here 👉 [arXiv](https://arxiv.org/abs/2309.09737).
- - [2024-03-22] We are working on adding AB3DMOT metrics into the evaluation run.
-Stay tuned!
+ - [2024-01-29] Our paper is accepted by [ICRA 2024](https://2024.ieee-icra.org/) 🎉.
 ## 🔗 Citation
 If you find our work useful in your research, please consider citing: